 Hake Fish Cakes

-Louise Groenewald, one of our subscribers sent in her favourite fish cake recipe which we tried and found very good.
+Louise Groenewald, one of our subscribers sent in her favourite traditional fish cake recipe.
+We tried it and found it very good.
 Janet and I especially liked the idea of poaching the fish slowly in a little milk.

 YOU WILL NEED